EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin, Mannequin, or 3D Head (Secondary Texture)/README.md

 ## Export Types
  - **PC**:
    - Textures over 256x256 will be exported as dds files, and 256x256 or less will export as png files.
 This threshold can be modified by other settings.
-   - **Texture Type**:
-     - `Primary`: This option will not change the texture.
-     - `Secondary`: This option will change the dds/png cutoff point to 128x128.
    - **Alchemy Version**:
      - `Alchemy 2.5`: This option will export for XML2 PC and MUA1 PC.
 Any dds textures for MUA1 PC will be RGB-BGR swapped.
      - `Alchemy 5`: This option will export for MUA1 PC only.